 The last few days I’ve had trouble focusing and start the day with a list of things to see and do but often get sidetracked ending up somewhere completely different.
 Recently, I’ve spent time in the Palermo, Recoleta, Centro, and Almagro neighborhoods.
-I still get lost but am learning major streets, so it’s easier to find the way back to familiar places.
+I still get lost but am learning major streets, so it’s easier to find familiar landmarks.

-I’m beginning to understand pieces of the political environment in Buenos Aires.
-Argentinian general elections will be held this year on October 25th.
+I’m beginning to understand pieces of the complex political environment in Buenos Aires.
+Argentina’s 2015 general election will be held October 25th.
 There are frequent demonstrations by activist groups.
 Government corruption, inflation, and the economy are some of the major issues – familiar themes throughout the world.
-Controversy continues over legal allegations that Argentine President, Cristina Fernandez de Kirchner, tried to cover up Iran’s involvement in a 1994 bombing in Buenos Aires.
+Controversy continues over legal allegations that Argentine President, Cristina Fernández de Kirchner, tried to cover up Iran’s involvement in a 1994 bombing in Buenos Aires.

 State Prosecutor Javier de Luca moved to drop the case against Kirchner.
 The case became of interest globally In January after the shocking death of the original prosecutor who brought the allegations.
 Prosecutor Alberto Nisman was found dead only days after making the accusations against Kirchner.
-Labeled as a suicide, Nisman’s death sparked outrage and conspiracy theories throughout Buenos Aires and Argentina..
+Labeled as a suicide, Nisman’s death sparked outrage and conspiracy theories.

 I’m planning a day trip to Colonia del Sacramento, Uruguay.
 It’s about an hour each way via boat on Rio de la Plata.
 Not sure yet if I will spend time in Montevideo.

-Another place on the list is beautiful Iguazú Falls.
+Another point of interest is beautiful Iguazú Falls.
 The Falls are on the Iguazú River on the border of the Argentinian province of Misiones and the Brazilian state of Paraná.
-Since I don’t have a Brazilian visa, I will stay on the Argentinian side.
-US citizens must get a Brazilian visa in advance in the US before entering Brazil.
+Since I don’t have a Brazilian visa, I’ll stay on the Argentinian side.
+US citizens must obtain a Brazilian visa in advance in the US before entering Brazil.

-These are summary descriptions of Palermo, Recoleta, and Almagro.
-Tomorrow I’ll visit La Boca neighborhood near San Telmo.
+These are summary descriptions of Palermo, Recoleta, and Almagro neighborhoods.
+Tomorrow I’ll visit La Boca near San Telmo.
 The photos on this post are a mishmash of some places seen over the past several days.
 Most are not captioned, because I’m not sure of their names.
-Every block in Buenos Aires has exceptionally beautiful architecture – it’s amazing.
+Buenos Aires has exceptionally beautiful architecture!

-Palermo, the largest neighborhood, has two sections, Palermo Soho and Palermo Hollywood.
-Residents of the neighborhood are very stylish, and Palermo is full of hip boutique hotels, chic restaurants, and high fashion stores.
+Palermo Viejo, the largest neighborhood, has two sections – Palermo Soho to the south and Palermo Hollywood to the north.
+Residents of Palermo are stylish, and the area has hip boutique hotels, chic restaurants, and high fashion stores.

 There are many beautiful parks and gardens as well as interesting plazas and statues.
-Small or “Chico” Palermo is the exclusive upmarket part of the neighborhood.
-It has “dazzling old palatial homes”.
+Small or “Chico” Palermo is the exclusive upmarket part of the neighborhood with “dazzling old palatial homes” and enormous oak-trees.

 Neighboring Barrio Parque is strictly a residential area with winding streets where many wealthy and famous people own homes.
 MALBA, the Museum of Latin American Art, is near Barrio Parque in Palermo.